rfdspeng/ml_ai_portfolio/notes/machine_learning/seaborn.md

 These functions plot the joint distribution of two numeric variables.
 You can add three additional variables to the visualization by passing `hue`, `size`, and `style` (although it may not be a good idea to do this, since you may lose visual meaning).
 This is called semantic mapping.
 * `hue` may be categorical or numeric (switches between qualitative and sequential palette) - changes marker/line color
     * You can and probably should specify `palette`
-* `style` is always treated as categorical - changes marker/line style
+* `style` is always treated as categorical - changes marker/line style.
+For line plots, you can enable marker style over line style with `dashes=False, markers=True`.
 * `size` may be categorical or numeric - changes marker/line size.
 The raw values of the size variable are normalized into a range, but the range is customizable via `sizes`.

 Even if you add only one additional variable, it's good practice to use that variable for both `hue` and `style`.